KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 }
 ```

 As a catch-all, if none of the type tokens matched, then the simple selector is either the universal selector (`*`) or an element type selector.
-Here's the full function:
+Here’s the full function:

 ```scss
 @function specificity-type($simple-selector) {